 The best way to protect your health is to see your dentist every six months for an oral examination and oral cancer screening.
 If you recognize any of the , call a dentist as soon as possible for an oral cancer screening.
 That small step may end up saving your life.

 During your appointment, our dentist will screen your mouth for oral cancer.
 This involves feeling around for any lumps or changes in texture, checking for sores or other abnormalities, and thoroughly examining the mouth for any other signs of oral cancer.
 If you’ve noticed any changes in your oral health or are experiencing any unusual symptoms, it’s important that you let us know.
 Our staff is always willing to answer any questions you may have about your risk factors for oral cancer so you can stay safe and healthy.

 Ready to Make Your Appointment?

-Donald VanderLinde DDS and Alexandra Dodds DDS at Renew Family Dental are dedicated to making sure patients maintain good oral health through preventative dental services.
-If you are interested in scheduling a dental exam and routine mouth cancer screening, call our dentists in Grand Rapids.
+Alexandra Dodds DDS at Renew Family Dental is dedicated to making sure patients maintain good oral health through preventative dental services.
+If you are interested in scheduling a dental exam and routine mouth cancer screening, call our dentist in Grand Rapids.
 Schedule your appointment at (616) 245-3205.